Doctors Note Logo

 Genetic Conditions: The Role of Creatine in Muscle Preservation

-Creatine supplementation may help preserve muscle function in genetic muscular dystrophies by buffering ATP levels, supporting protein synthesis and stabilizing muscle cell membranes, which can lead to modest strength and endurance gains.
+Creatine supplementation may help preserve muscle function in genetic muscular dystrophies.
+By buffering ATP levels, supporting protein synthesis, and stabilizing muscle cell membranes, creatine can produce modest gains in strength and endurance for people living with these conditions.

 answer background